Queue-it standard subscription terms and conditions

 3. Duration and termination of the subscription

-The subscription runs from the date the Customer places the order to the end of that calendar quarter, plus the following calendar quarter (for example, if the order is placed February 15, the subscription runs to the end of June).
+The subscription runs from the date the Customer signs the Formal Quote to the end of that calendar quarter, plus the following calendar quarter (for example, if the order is placed February 15, the subscription runs to the end of June).
 After that period, the subscription runs for three months (a quarter) at a time.
-At the end of the three months, the subscription will automatically be renewed for another three months unless cancelled by the Customer.
+At the end of the three months, the subscription will automatically be renewed for another three months (a quarter) unless terminated by the Customer.
 The minimum subscription period is six months.
-The subscription may be cancelled by email to firstname.lastname@example.org one month before the expiry of the subscription.
-The agreement is non-cancellable for a period of subscription already initiated and the Customer will not be entitled to a refund for that subscription period.
+The subscription may be terminated by email to email@example.com one month before the expiry of the subscription.
+The agreement cannot be terminated for a period of subscription already initiated and the Customer will not be entitled to a refund for that subscription period.

 A discount is applicable for annual prepayment.

-Annual prepaid subscriptions may be cancelled by email to email@example.com one month before the expiry of the annual subscription (i.e. for annual subscriptions running April-March, cancellation must be received before the end of February).
-The agreement is non-cancellable for a period of subscription already initiated and the Customer will not be entitled to a refund for that subscription period.
+Annual prepaid subscriptions may be terminated by email to firstname.lastname@example.org one month before the expiry of the annual subscription (i.e. for annual subscriptions running April-March, termination must be received before the end of February).
+The agreement cannot be terminated for a period of subscription already initiated and the Customer will not be entitled to a refund for that subscription period.

-Light subscriptions follow the calendar year, and may be cancelled by email to firstname.lastname@example.org before the end of November.
-The agreement is non-cancellable for a period of subscription already initiated and the Customer will not be entitled to a refund for that subscription period.
+Light subscriptions run for 12 consecutive months from the 1st of the month of the Agreement , and will continue until terminated by email to email@example.com one month before the end of the current subscription period.
+The agreement cannot be terminated for a period of subscription already initiated and the Customer will not be entitled to a refund for that subscription period.

-The Customer may cancel the subscription free of charge within two weeks of placing the first order for the subscription, provided that the Customer has not started using the services.
-Queue-it shall (without prejudice to any other rights or remedies it may have) be allowed to cancel the subscription immediately without giving the Customer prior notice if the System or subscription is misused (including, but not limited to, use by other people or organizations).
+The Customer may terminate the subscription free of charge within two weeks of placing the first order for the subscription, provided that the Customer has not started using the Services.
+Queue-it shall (without prejudice to any other rights or remedies it may have) be allowed to terminate the subscription immediately without giving the Customer prior notice if the Services or subscription is misused (including, but not limited to, use by other people or organizations).

-In the event of the Customer filing for bankruptcy, the subscription will be cancelled and all services will be terminated immediately, unless otherwise specifically agreed in writing between the Parties.
+In the event of the Customer filing for bankruptcy, the subscription will be terminated and all Services will be terminated immediately, unless otherwise specifically agreed in writing between the Parties.

 4. Alternative to subscription